data-science-hub/data-science-hub.github.io/features.md

 ##### Pre-Prints

-All submitted papers are made available as pre-prints before the reviewing starts, so reviewers and everybody else are free to not just read but also share submitted papers.
+All submitted papers are made available as pre-prints before the reviewing starts, so reviewers and everybody else are free to not only read but also share submitted papers.
 Pre-prints will remain available after reviewing, independent of whether the paper was accepted or rejected for publication.

 ##### Data Standards